Totem: Ojibwe doodemen

 The Anishinaabe peoples are divided into a number of doodeman (in syllabics: ᑑᑌᒪᐣ or ᑑᑌᒪᓐ), or clans, (singular: doodem) named mainly for animal totems (or doodem, as an Ojibwe person would say this word).
 In Anishinaabemowin, ᐅᑌᐦ ode' means heart.
 Doodem or clan literally would translate as 'the expression of, or having to do with one's heart', with doodem referring to the extended family.
 In the Anishinaabe oral tradition, in prehistory the Anishinaabe were living along the coast of the Atlantic Ocean when the great Miigis beings appeared from the sea.
 These beings taught the Mide way of life to the Waabanakiing peoples.
 Six of the seven great Miigis beings that remained to teach established the odoodeman for the peoples in the east.
 The five original Anishinaabe totems were Wawaazisii (bullhead), Baswenaazhi (echo-maker, i.e., crane), Aan'aawenh (pintail duck), Nooke (tender, i.e., bear) and Moozwaanowe ("little" moose-tail).

 Totem poles

-Tlingit totem pole in Juneau, Alaska.
+Yaxté totem pole, a Tlingit totem pole in Juneau, Alaska.

 The totem poles of the Pacific Northwestern Indigenous peoples of North America are carved, monumental poles featuring many different designs (bears, birds, frogs, people, and various supernatural beings and aquatic creatures).
 They serve multiple purposes in the communities that make them.
 Similar to other forms of heraldry, they may function as crests of families or chiefs, recount stories owned by those families or chiefs, or commemorate special occasions.
 These stories are known to be read from the bottom of the pole to the top.